tensorflow/privacy/README.md

 ### Installing TensorFlow Privacy

+If you only want to use TensorFlow Privacy as a library, you can simply execute

+`pip install tensorflow-privacy`

-First, clone this GitHub repository into a directory of your choice:
+Otherwise, you can clone this GitHub repository into a directory of your choice:

 ```
 git clone https://github.com/tensorflow/privacy